 How to Make a Complaint About a Self-Catering Cottage

-The self-catering accommodation industry has often been the brunt of bad press surrounding properties not being of the standard advertised, or not being available at all!.
-Booking agents are also guilty of shunning accountability when things go wrong, by stating the booking contract is directly between the property owner and the guest.
+The self-catering accommodation industry has often been the brunt of bad press – primarily due to complaints about the holiday rental not being as advertised or being “dirty”.
+Holiday cottage booking agents are also guilty of shunning accountability when things go wrong, by stating the booking contract is directly between the accommodation owner and the guest.

-The law for holiday rentals is not too helpful either, because while there is an extraordinary amount of legal cover for people booking a “Package Holiday”, the same cannot be said for renting a holiday cottage direct from the owner – whether there is an agent involved or not.
+The law for holiday rentals is not too helpful either, because while there is protection for people booking a “package holiday”, the same cannot be said for renting a holiday cottage direct from the owner – whether there is an agent involved or not.

-It’s probably fair to say that most owners and agents do an excellent job of maintaining high standards for their guests.
-They realise the importance of good customer service and ensuring the quality of their properties.
-They work hard to benefit the tourism industry as a whole.
+It’s probably fair to say that most holiday rental owners and agents do an excellent job of maintaining high standards for their guests.
+They realise the importance of good customer service and ensuring the quality of their holiday properties.

-But when a property does not live up to its claims then it can completely ruin that precious holiday that you have so looked forward to – and maybe saved up a long time for too!
-Naturally, you want to make a complaint and have something done about it.
+But when a property does not live up to expectations then it can completely ruin that precious holiday that you have so looked forward to.
+Naturally, you will want to make a complaint and have something done about it.

-Here is our guide on how to complain if your holiday accommodation was not as promised, and how to take things further if necessary.
+Here is our guide on how to complain if your holiday accommodation was not as promised.

 What to do when holidays go wrong